Drilling

 As part of the agreement, Transocean will be upgrading the rig’s blowout preventer with Kinetic Pressure Control Blowout Stopper units or K-BOS.

-K-BOS is a device that improves blowout-preventer (BOP)-sharing capability and is retrofittable to existing BOPs.
+K-BOS is a device that improves blowout-preventer (BOP)-shearing capability and is retrofittable to existing BOPs.
 It is also designed to significantly shorten the time for the rig to complete an emergency disconnect, which facilitates the ability to expand the minimum operating water depths of deepwater floaters.
 The Deepwater Asgard will be the third unit to receive the K-BOS system in Transocean’s fleet.

 “We are encouraged by the positive feedback received from our customers and BSEE (Bureau of Safety and Environmental Enforcement) and are pleased to see an increased willingness from our customers to pay for this transformational technology,” company president Jeremy Thigpen told investors earlier this week.